-- CMS Web-based Training Upon completion, you will be issued a certificate that can be used as proof of completion for any carrier.
+- Use CMS Web-based Medicare Learning Network Training.
+Upon completion, you will be issued a certificate that can be used as proof of completion for any carrier.
 Contracted providers will still need to complete the Medicare Advantage Annual Attestation for Downstream Entities (links to attestation forms are on this page above).

 Code of Conduct and Ethics

-Our Code of Conduct(PDF, 101KB) (COC) includes ethics, values and principles about acceptable business conduct.
+Our Delta Dental CoC includes ethics, values and principles about acceptable business conduct.
 Honesty, integrity, transparency, compliance and accountability are integrated into all business activities.

 It is important that dentists and staff read and understand the CoC.
-The CoC below (or if you choose another one that meets or exceeds the elements found in it) should be adopted and distributed to each dental office employee within 90 days of hire, when updated and annually thereafter.
+The CoC below (or if you choose another one that meets or exceeds the elements found in it) should be adopted and distributed to each dental office employee within 90 days of hire each time it is updated and annually thereafter.

 - *CMS considers Delta Dental and our contracted providers that treat (or may treat) Medicare Advantage patients as “first-tier, downstream and related entities”, abbreviated as FDRs.
 You may see the terms “downstream” or “FDR” in CMS training and other documents.